Professor Alasdair MacKenzie

 Recent studies have shown that epigenetic changes in the form of DNA-methylation also have a major effect on gene regulation by altering the function of promotors and enhancer regions.
 Levels of methylation at enhancer sequences is affected by environmental events such as early life stress or poor diet.
 Thus, exploring the effects of epigenetic changes on the functioning of enhancers and promoters represents the next big step our lab is set to take in understanding the interaction of environment and genetics in disease.

-A recent review of our novel approaches to understanding regulatory variation and disease has been published in Expert Reviews in Molecular Medicine and can be accessed here.
+A recent review of our novel approaches to understanding regulatory variation and disease has been published in Addiction Neuroscience and can be accessed here.

 Exploring the effects of gene regulatory variation and epigenetic modification on susceptibility to conditions such as depression, chronic inflammatory pain, alcohol abuse and obesity.